difference between industry and factory

 Purpose: The purpose of an industry is to create a market for goods and services by producing, distributing and selling them to the customers.
 On the other hand, the purpose of a factory is to manufacture or produce goods on a massive scale using machinery and assembly lines.

-See also difference between urban and rural
+See also difference between metal and non metals class 8

 Size: An industry may consist of several factories and production units.
 It may have multiple functions such as marketing, sales, research, and development, etc. A factory, on the other hand, is a smaller unit that focuses solely on the production of goods.